Segurad/AtlasMC/doc/commands.md

 ---

 Atlas has a command API verry similar to mojangs bridadier.
 As Developer you have the powerfull option define your commands with simple YAML.
 There is no need to pares and verify commands yourself.
-You just need to implement the CommandExecutor that will handle your Command
+You just need to implement the CommandExecutor that will handle your Command.

 See also:
 - [VarArgParser](var_arg_parser.md) for a list all default parsers